joelagnel/joelfernandes.org/_posts/2026-02-10-new-york-trip.md

 **Dinner: Musaafer**

 For dinner, we hopped on the subway down to southern Manhattan for Musaafer, a beautifully designed Indian restaurant.
 I'm not a fan of taking Uber in New York - it's just easier to walk or take the subway, and way easier on the stomach too.
-The food was excellent and the interior had this stunning train-station-inspired aesthetic.
+The food was excellent and the interior had this stunning train-station design.
 Rachel really knocked it out of the park with this pick.

 <div style="display: flex; gap: 10px;">
   <img src="/images/personal/musaafer-nyc.jpg" style="width: 50%;" alt="Musaafer NYC">